 Stopped by people in passing cars.

 Twice, people in passing cars stopped me.
 Twice.
-It never happens then it happens twice in one day.
+It never happens then twice in one day.
 I was asked for directions and warned about police activity in the direction I was running.

 The police are involved.

 Police activity up ahead.
 What does that mean?
 The guy in the city truck who stopped to tell me about it didn’t know what was going on and thought I would be fine to continue running, so I’m not quite sure why he felt compelled to stop me.
-I decided to keep running and almost ran right by the house where the police were being active before I realized the police were even there.
+I decided to keep running and almost ran right by the house without noticing any police activity at all.
+Seems like it was fine to continue running.

 The next day is completely different.
 While running the same route, several police cars with full lights and sirens screamed past me.
 I can’t know for certain they were going to the same house, but it seems pretty likely.
 And certainly not something I normally see on my runs.